danapaduraru/FP-Yonder-MyCinema/README.md

 # FP-Yonder-MyCinema
 A java application for managing multiple cinemas, created during training sessions at Fii Practic and continued individually.

-- used PostgreSQL, Maven, Hibernate, Mockito, log4j, Spring Boot Scheduler, Spring Boot Mail, Velocity
+- used PostgreSQL, Maven, Hibernate, Mockito, log4j, Spring Boot Scheduler, Spring Boot Mail, Velocity, Heroku for hosting
 - create a reservation for a movie instance in a certain cinema and during a certain time
 - create an account in order to keep track of each user's reservations
 - scheduling using Spring Boot Scheduler and Spring Boot Mail: sending an email at 7AM daily to every person that as a reservation for that day, with a text like the following: